swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ```

 Because this type is marked `~Escapable`, it cannot be returned from a function or even initialized without some way to relax the escapability restrictions.
-This proposal provides a set of constraints that can tie the lifetime of a `~Escapable` value to the lifetime of some other value.
+This proposal provides a set of constraints that can tie the lifetime of a nonescapable value to the lifetime of some other value.
 In the most common cases, these constraints can be inferred automatically.

 ### Explicit Lifetime Dependency Annotations